What are interchange fees and why do they matter?

 Account to Account Payments

-Account-to-Account (A2A) payments involve the direct transfer of funds from one bank account to another, bypassing the intermediaries like credit cards or payment processors.
+A2A payments involve the direct transfer of funds from one bank account to another, bypassing the card payment.

 Open Banking

-Open Banking provides secure, real-time connectivity to banks using API.
-In addition to account data, open banking providers enable payment initiation (of account-to-account payments).
+Open Banking provides real-time connectivity to banks and EMIs, enable 3rd party payment initiation (of account-to-account payments).

 PayFac Model

-In recent years payment facilitators like Stripe have disrupted the payments landscape.
-PayFacs can play multiple roles in the payment process, including card issue, card acquiring, provision of merchant accounts, checkouts and payment gateways, thus allowing them to capture a greater share of economics.
-PayFacs utilise modern technologies, this has driven innovation in customer self-service, embedding of payments and credit into eCommerce, and API ecosystems that enable automation.
+Payment facilitators like Stripe play multiple roles in the payment process, including card issue, acquiring, provision of merchant accounts, checkouts and payment gateway.
+PayFacs utilise modern technology, driving innovation in service, embedding payments and credit into eCommerce, and API ecosystems that enable automation.

 Banking-as-a-Service

-BaaS allows service providers to offer financial services using the infrastructure of other (larger) parties.
-In recent years this has seen the emergence of many new payment service providers specialising in niches such as card issuance.
+BaaS allows non-banks to offer financial services.
+In recent years this has seen the emergence of payment service providers specialising in niches such as card payment.

-Fintech is expanding the payment options available to merchants.
-Examples include bank transfer (see A2A), digital wallets like Google Pay, Apple Pay, and PayPal, buy now, pay later” (BNPL) services like Klarna, cryptocurrencies and direct debit.
+Fintech is expanding the payment mix available to merchants.
+Examples include digital wallets like Google Pay, Apple Pay, and PayPal, buy now, pay later” (BNPL) services like Klarna, cryptocurrencies and direct debit.

 Interchange Summary

-The payment landscape has altered significantly in the past decade as regulation, technology and customer demands have impacted.
-Card payments remain favoured for convenience and are forecast to grow, even as alternatives emerge.
-Card schemes remain powerful and increasingly consolidate the payments industry, however, merchants have a greater choice of providers, and more tools to analyse costs, than at any time in history.
+The payment landscape has altered significantly in the past decade as regulation, technology and customer demands impact.
+Card payment remains favoured for convenience and is forecast to grow, even as alternatives emerge.
+Card schemes remain powerful and increasingly consolidate the payments industry.
+Merchants have a greater choice of providers and advisors can help secure the right deal.